calirave/project1/README.md

 Data sourced from https://www.themoviedb.org/ using TMDb API.

-https://pandas.pydata.org/docs/ was used as a reference during coding.
+https://pandas.pydata.org/docs/ and https://matplotlib.org/ were used as references during coding.